 Capstone units of study – professional stream

 Tuition fees vary according to candidates' citizenship and are reviewed annually.
 The most up-to-date estimate for MLS&T(Research) course fees can be found under Fees & Admissions.
 For the most up-to-date estimate for MLS&T(Professional) course fees can be found under Fees & Admissions.
-Comprehensive information about payment of international fees is available from the International Student Office fee-payment page.
+Comprehensive information about payment of international fees is available from the tuition fees pages.